 It was one of them poxy November evenings where the depression onset from daylight savings’ early darkness had begun to set in.
-The rain was pissing out of the heavens and train was rammed.
+The rain was pissing out of the heavens and the train was rammed.
 A pint was in order.
-As I drew closer to town I fumbled amongst the crush to retrieve my phone and made a call to Pintman №2, inquiring after the progress he himself was making into town.
+As I drew closer to town I fumbled amongst the crush to retrieve my phone and made a call to Pintman №2, inquiring after the progress he himself was making towards town.
 “Still in poxy work!” says he.
-“Bollix to that” says I.” Grab a spot somewhere and I’ll follow ya in sure” says he.
-“Grand” says I.
+“Bollix to that,” says I.” Grab a spot somewhere and I’ll follow ya in sure,” says he.
+“Grand,” says I.

 The Swan as it turned out was the best possible pub to arrive into from a rainy November night.
 Another Victorian gem with all the furniture and fixings one should expect from a Victorian spot.
 A marble bar runs the length and is nicely complimented by the mosaic tiling on the floor.
 Another essential visit for seekers of authentic historic Dublin Pubs.

 Content again I make another phone call to Pintman №2 who is less than impressed having found himself on a stationary train.
 “Why is it stuck?” says I. “There’s a swan on the tracks at Landsdowne,” says he.
 “Jaysis,” says I. “Where did ye settle in the end” says he.
 “The Swan,” says I. “Fuck off,” says he.